PMcDevitt/simpleReactFormES6/README.md

-# Simple react form using ES6
+# simpleReactFormES6 - Simple react form using ES6

 Testing different ways of implementing ES6 in React
-# simpleReactFormES6\nInitial Submit